 This stretch of the river is unspoilt, the ridges of the Black Mountains stretching above you.
 The local peaks have memorable names too, like Hay Bluff and Lord Hereford’s Knob.
 From here, you have to travel downstream, so enjoy Hay from a different perspective, or take a full-day to Whitney-on-Wye if your river legs are feeling particularly lively.

-Wyeside art and hiking in Erwood, riverside culture and food in Builth Wells
+Wyeside art and hiking, riverside culture and food in Builth Wells

 Then spend the afternoon walking.
 A beautiful route through the woodlands near the gallery stretches high above the Wye, and a few miles to the east you’ll also find Llanbwchllyn Lake.
 It's a great place for spotting rare goldeneye ducks, kingfishers and sandpipers, and indulging deeply in the nature that thrives near the water.